Trustfall: Background

 After the publication of her eighth studio album Hurts 2B Human in 2019, Pink collaborated on "One Too Many" (2020) with Keith Urban and "Anywhere Away from Here" (2021) with Rag'n'Bone Man.
 On May 21, 2021, the singer released All I Know So Far, a documentary chronicling Pink on her record-breaking Beautiful Trauma World Tour.
 The project was promoted by two new original songs "Cover Me in Sunshine" and "All I Know So Far", as well as a live album.
-During a 2021 interview, promoting the documentary, Pink was questioned about her next studio album.
-When asked about the tone of the album, she replied saying she was not sure as it was in the "early days" but that it would be "very honest."
+During a 2021 interview, promoting the documentary, Pink was questioned about her next studio album; when asked about the tone of the album, she replied saying she was not sure as it was in the "early days" but that it would be "very honest."
 On July 14, 2022, Pink surprise released her first single since 2021, "Irrelevant", as a protest song in response to her outrage with the overrule of Roe v.
 Wade by the U.S. Supreme Court.
-From May to October 2022, Pink headlined at Bottlerock Napa Valley, Ohana Festival, and Austin City Limits, while also performing a show at Yaamava Theater in Southern California.
-She also played at the second Taylor Hawkins Tribute Concert in Los Angeles and Foo Fighter's The Hanukkah Sessions.
+From May to October 2022, Pink headlined at BottleRock Napa Valley, Ohana Festival, and Austin City Limits, while also performing a show at Yaamava Theater in Southern California.
+She also played at the second Taylor Hawkins Tribute Concert in Los Angeles and Foo Fighters' The Hanukkah Sessions.

+Pink stated that the sequencing of Trustfall was "really important" to her during its creation, emphasizing the album's intended experience when listened to from beginning to end.
+According to her, the record was designed to move fluidly between contrasting emotional states, as it mirrors what she viewed as the disorderly yet meaningful nature of everyday life.
+The singer also explained that the album's title emerged easily from these ideas, as she associated the concept of "trust" with ordinary responsibilities and social participation, such as relationships, parenting, and civic engagement.
+Pink likened these experiences to a sensation of uncertainty; noting that people often feel as though they are "falling backwards" without knowing where they will land.

 Composition and production

-Primarily a dance-pop album, Trustfall incorporates elements of a wide variety of other genres, namely pop rock, Americana, country music, and folk.
-Some tracks also contained military drums and the playing of solo piano and guitar stomps.
-Lyrically, Trustfall contains themes of self-motivation, self-acceptance, afterlife, loss and love.
-She stated that the album is "the best album [she] had ever made" and that it was inspired by many personal events in her life, including her experiencing a serious bout of COVID-19 together with her infant son as well as her father's death in April 2021.
-In an interview with Billboard, Pink explained the meaning of the album and the recording process:

-"The sequencing of this album was really important to me, in case someone does listen to it from start to finish.
-Because life is like this to me, it’s an emotional roller coaster and it’s a journey, and this album is that. [...]
-But that’s not life.
-Life is messy and beautiful and messy again. [...]
-It was three years in the making.
-"Lost Cause" and "Never Gonna Not Dance Again" were the two album-starters.
-And "Never Gonna Not Dance Again" was my reaction to adrenal fatigue, cortisol, stress.
-It was like, "If the world’s ending and we’re sliding sideways off our axis, I’m gonna get my roller skates.
-Let’s take a cocktail class online!
-What are we doing?"
-So those songs on the record were a reaction to, "I can’t care all the time.
-I also need to feel joy, and let that s–t run off my back."
+Trustfall is a pop album that incorporates elements of various genres, namely dance-pop, Americana, and folk.
+According to Michael Cragg of The Guardian, the album is built around a combination of "rustic ballads, pogoing guitar stomps, and pepped-up pop anthems".
+Lyrically, Trustfall contains themes of self-motivation, self-acceptance, and afterlife.
+In addition, as noted by Consequence, the record places a pronounced emphasis on storytelling and introspection, as it doesn't let listeners waste their time to recognize the album's "personal nature".
+It also moves between contrasting musical approaches: USA Today characterized it as stylistically diverse, pairing dance-pop songs with a rock edge, such as "Never Gonna Not Dance Again" and "Runaway", with more introspective ballads, namely "When I Get There" and "Long Way to Go", a range that Pink associated with "the roller coaster of life".
+However, Trustfall juxtaposes differing stylistic influences, as it cites the coexistence of frenetic, pop-punk-leaning material alongside "characterless" dance-oriented tracks.